widmogrod/zf2-assetic-module/README.md

 #### 2012-12-25:
   * update description how to merge
   * change behavior for option "baseUrl" now is detected by ZF2 (in ServiceFactory::createService)
+  * new configuration option "basePath"
+  * composer is now recommended way of installation.

 #### 2012-12-25:
   * wrote tests